BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 - **EFI with OC 0.7.1**:
 	- Mainly for supporting Catalina OS
-	- Support for Catalina/Big Sur (fresh install/update), Monterey (boot to existing install only)
+	- Support Catalina/Big Sur (fresh install/update), Monterey (boot to existing install only)
 	- Fresh install/update to Monterey must use the newer EFI (above).
-Update from Catalina to Monterey must be done by booting up an USB installation stick.
+Update from Catalina to Monterey must be done by booting up an USB Monterey installation stick.

 - **Choose the Correct config.plist**
 	- For Sandy-bridge CPUs (V1 Xeon's), use **config_SandyCPUs.plist** (rename it to config.plist)
 	- For Ivy-bridge CPUs (V2 Xeon's), use **config_IvyCPUs.plist** (rename it to config.list)
+	- If you have 2643V2, 2667V2, or 2687w V2 CPUs, use the corresponding customized config_26XXV2.plist.

 #